RyanChrisSmith/address_detective/README.md

   - *Run `$ ruby runner_bulk.rb data/test_bulk_addresses.csv`*
   - *This allows for 100 addresses OR 32k worth of data to be requested in one call!
 Awesome!*
   - *The results will look quite similar to the single address look up from above, but the list will be much longer (to save space, that was not added on this README)*
+  - *Keep in mind this will use the same amount of API calls that it would if you went address by address, but was built for speed and convenience*